Shaw Direct

-Shaw Direct is a direct broadcast satellite television distributor in Canada and a subsidiary of the telecommunications company Shaw Communications.
+Shaw Direct G.P. is a direct broadcast satellite television distributor in Canada and a subsidiary of the telecommunications company Rogers Communications.
 As of 2010, Shaw Direct had over 900,000 subscribers.
 It broadcasts on Ku band from two communications satellites: Anik G1 at 107.3°W, and Anik F2 at 111.1°W. Anik F1R, which had been in service for 15 years, reached its end of life in the latter part of 2020, when the services on this satellite were migrated between the remaining two.
 These satellites are owned by Telesat Canada and otherwise are used primarily to distribute programming to various Canadian cable TV companies.
 The company was formerly known as Star Choice until April 15, 2009.

 A full list of channels carried by these two satellites is available from satellite-related sites such as Lyngsat.
 The newer of the two satellites, Anik G1, was launched on April 15, 2013, and then later reached orbit on May 29, 2013.

 Shaw Direct was founded in Lincoln, New Brunswick, but is now based in Calgary, Alberta.
 Its broadcast centre is in Mississauga, Ontario, and has call centres in Victoria, Vancouver, Winnipeg and Montreal.